The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Let us know how it was!

-Cook peeled apple chunks with a pinch of cinnamon until soft, then mash to your toddler’s preferred texture.
-A slow cooker makes this even easier — just three ingredients and minimal hands-on time.
-Homemade applesauce skips the added sugars found in many store-bought versions and tastes noticeably better.
+Cook the peeled apple chunks in a splash of water with a pinch of cinnamon until soft.
+Mash it to your toddler’s preferred texture.
+A slow cooker makes this incredibly easy.
+Homemade applesauce skips the heavy syrups found in store-bought jars and tastes fresh and light.

 Dairy-Free Snack Options